Watch Price Calculator

 After almost two years we’re going to close 2019 with $1.5M in revenue.

-Ronnie Teja from Vancouver, British Columbia, Canada started Branzio over 3 years ago, a watch brand.
+Ronnie Teja (from Vancouver, British Columbia, Canada) started Branzio over 5 years ago.

 Hey guys, my name is Ronnie Teja and I am the Founder and CEO of Branzio Watches.

-Steve Christensen from Alberta, Canada started NOVO watch over 5 years ago, a watch brand.
+Steve Christensen (from Alberta, Canada) started NOVO watch over 11 years ago.

 Hi!
 My name is Steve Christensen and I handmake watches using reclaimed materials such as military tanks and train tracks at Novo Watch.
 I consider myself a horologist so my profession ends in -ist and my mom thinks I made it.